The Standard Model effective field theory at work: Introduction

 In this review we will focus mainly on the SMEFT, on the one hand because of its ``simplicity'', on the other hand because present data on SM precision tests and Higgs couplings seem to favor a linearly realized electroweak symmetry, i.e., a fundamental (or quasi-fundamental) Higgs field transforming as as doublet of~$\mathrm{SU}(2)_L$.
 For an extensive discussion about differences between HEFT and SMEFT we refer to~\cite{Brivio:2017vri}.

 Applying the general concepts of EFT discussed in the previous section, we can decompose the SMEFT Lagrangian as \begin{samepage}

-\end{samepage} Here, $\psi$, $H$, and~$A$ collectively denoted the SM fields listed in Tab.~\ref{tab:SM_field-content}.
+\end{samepage} Here, $\psi$, $H$, and~$A$ collectively denoted the SM fermion, Higgs, and gauge fields, respectively, as listed in Tab.~\ref{tab:SM_field-content}.
 The key assumption of this construction is indeed the hypothesis that physics beyond the SM is characterized by one or more heavy scales.
-As in most literature, we adopt the convention where the Wilson coefficients~$C_i^{(d)}$ are dimensionless quantities, this is why we pull out explicitly the factor $\Lambda^{(4-d)}$ in the effective couplings.
+As in most of the literature, we adopt the convention where the Wilson coefficients~$C_i^{(d)}$ are dimensionless quantities, this is why we pull out explicitly the factor $\Lambda^{(4-d)}$ in the effective couplings.
 In principle, the sum on $d$ runs over all possible values; however, the majority of our discussion will be focused on operators up to dimension~six, and therefore we often drop the superscript~$(d)$ denoting the operator dimension.

 After fixing the mass dimension up to which we expand the EFT, which is equivalent to determining the desired accuracy of our result, $\L_\mathrm{SMEFT}$ is capable of describing the low-energy signatures of generic UV completions of the~SM.
 One of the less trivial aspect of this approach is the construction of a suitable basis of operators at a given dimension.
-Not surprisingly, a long time passed from the initial attempt to define a consistent basis for the SMEFT at dimension~six by \textcite{Buchmuller:1985jz}, till the identification of a complete and non-redundant basis by \textcite{Grzadkowski:2010es}.
+Not surprisingly, a long time passed from the initial formulation of a complete basis for the SMEFT at dimension~six by \textcite{Buchmuller:1985jz}, till the identification of a complete and non-redundant basis by \textcite{Grzadkowski:2010es}.
 We will review in detail how this is done in general, and specifically for the SMEFT up to dimension~six, in Sec.~\ref{subsec:SMEFT_Operator-basis}.

 In many realistic UV completions, the physics above the electroweak scale is characterized by several mass scales.
 What matters to determine the convergence of the EFT expansion is the lowest of such scales, that we can identify with~$\Lambda$.
 However, the presence of additional energy scales can play a role in determining the size of the~$\smash{C_i^{(d)}}$, given the conventional choice of assuming a unique normalization scale $\Lambda$ in (\ref{eq:SMEFT_Lagrangian_general}).
 We will come back to this point in more detail at the end of Sec.~\ref{sect:SMEFT} and in Sec.~\ref{sec:GlobalSymmetries}.